mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the cause of his unhappiness or else to make the mental adjustment needed to overcome him.

-Most often, _‘Tvarchedl_ operations take the form of helpful advice and psionically–assisted counselling.
+Most often, _'Tvarchedl_ operations take the form of helpful advice and psionically–assisted counselling.
 Mind–altering is actually much less common than Imperials imagine.
 It is usually reserved for those who are resistant to the gentler processes, such as those